Catalina505/VideoSerie/README.md

 *This is a program to add video series.*

-*Made with Java language in IDE Eclipse*
+*It was made with Java language in IDE Eclipse*